 Rosette Zarzar is a fourth year student at Columbia University majoring in Sustainable Development.
 She is interested in climate change policy and hopes to pursue her law degree in environmental law after completing her bachelor’s degree.
 Before GlacierHub, Rosette was the Co-Leader of Eco-Reps, an environmental club that promotes sustainable behavior and implements green initiatives on Columbia’s campus.
 She has also been a part of Columbia University’s Earth Institute Summer Ecosystem Experience for undergraduates, where she studied Fields and Methods of Ecology and Evolution and Environmental Biology.

-Yuanrong Zhou earned her bachelor’s degree in Environmental Biology from the University of Toronto.
-She is currently a master’s student in Climate and Society at Columbia University.
+Yuanrong Zhou earned her bachelor’s degree in Environmental Biology from the University of Toronto and her master’s in Climate and Society from Columbia University.
 She is interested in nature and climate change, hoping to make contributions to environmental protection.

 Yixing Zhu majored in Geomatics at the University of Waterloo and Nanjing University.
-She is a graduate student in Climate and Society at Columbia University.
+She is a graduate of the Climate and Society program at Columbia University.
 Her interests include lakes, oceans and glaciers.
 With a background in geography and information systems, she would like to figure out the relationship between high altitude glaciers and climate change.